Meteor6666/VaporMC/README.md

  - Offender is subject to a Minor Vocal Punishment.
  - A repeating offender is subject to a Major Vocal Punishment.
 - Clients that grant an unfair advantage over other players
-  - Clients such as "Nodus", "Huzuni" that contain hacks not limited to the following list are disallowed
+  - Clients such as "Nodus", "Huzuni", "Kronos", etc, that contain hacks not limited to the following list are disallowed
     - ESP
     - X-Ray
     - FreeCam